 I had the great pleasure of observing kaizen at a company in Connecticut the week of 28 July.
-The kaizen was facilitated by Chihiro Nakao, founder of the world-famous Shingijutsu company.
+The kaizen was facilitated by Chihiro Nakao, co-founder of the world-famous Shingijutsu company.
 For those who are not familiar with Mr. Nakao, here is a brief bio from Shingijutsu’s web site:

 “Mr. Nakao spent the first 27 years of his career working for the Toyota Group where he was mentored and trained by Mr. Ohno, originator of the Toyota Production System (TPS).
 Mr. Nakao was a part of the original autonomous study groups initiated by Ohno who ultimately came up the basic philosophy and approach of TPS.
 Mr. Nakao founded the Shingijutsu Company in 1987 at the behest of Mr. Ohno.